A 12-year-old student opens fire at a school in Finland and wounds 3 others

 Heavily armed police cordoned off the lower secondary school, with some 800 students, in the city of Vantaa, just outside the capital, Helsinki, after receiving a call about a shooting incident at 09:08 a.m.

 Police said both the suspect and the wounded were 12 years old.
-Police said the suspect was arrested in the Helsinki area later Tuesday.
+The suspect was arrested in the Helsinki area later Tuesday with a handgun in his possession, police said.

 Credit: AP